rtoal/ple/docs/reinforcement/cpp.md

 1. What does `using namespace` do and why is it so common in C++?

+1. Show how to compile and run `hello.cpp` from the command line, using the `g++` compiler, using the 2017 standard version of the language.

-1. C++ has six different built-in character types.
+1. C++17 has six different [built-in character types](https://en.cppreference.com/w/cpp/language/types).
 What are they?
+There is one new character type added in C++20.
+What is it?

 1. Integers can be signed or ________________.
 They can be short, regular-sized, or ________________.

-1. In addition to `float` and `double`, C++ has two other floating-point types.
-What are they?
+1. In addition to `float` and `double`, C++ has one other floating-point type.
+What is it?

-1. You might see `int&` used where a type should appear (say in a variable or parameter declaration).
+1. You might see `int&` used where a type should appear (say, in a variable or parameter declaration).
 One can argue this is not a type at all!
 What does this expression mean, and why do we say it is not a real type?

 1. Is `void` a type?
 If not, what is it?